adarshraj99/Linux/File_operations.md

 #### `rm`: rm:
-This removes files/directories. syntax: `rm a.txt b.txt`
+This removes files,directories. syntax: `rm a.txt b.txt`

 `rm -f a.txt`: force delete

 `rm -i a.txt`: to ask before deleting

+`rm -r foldername`: To delete directory and the onsode directories recursively.

 ### find:
 `find . -name "*.txt"` : To find files with name having `.txt` init recursively (all the child folders)